AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-9-favorite-video-games-of-all-time.md

 ## 6. Battles of the Prince of Persia (NDS)

-> *"Sindra has ensured that peace will return to this land...
-But will there be peace for me?
-I cannot rest with this beast forever at my back.
-I must travel on to distant places, desperate and alone.
-A prince without a land to call his own..."* — The Prince

-This one's a rather underrated Nintendo DS game that I played when I was young.
-I received it as a gift during a time in my childhood when I was obsessed with anything involving medieval combat and themes.

 {% include posts/picture.html img="prince" alt="Opening lines from the Prince's narrative before the first mission." %}

+Speaking of medieval games, I was absolutely obsessed with those themes as a little kid.
+My favorite movie growing up?
+Troy.
+I also played games like Stick War and Achilles on my mom's computer whenever I had the chance.

+This one's a rather underrated Nintendo DS game that I received as a birthday present after convincing my mother that I was mature enough to play E10+ games.
+I was overjoyed when she agreed to get it for me.

+Battles of the Prince of Persia is a top-down, turn-based strategy game developed by Ubisoft.
+You control various armies—Persian, Indian, and Daevan—as the Prince's story unfolds through 24 chapters.
+Each of these chapters is like a mission, with certain pre-determined objectives that you need to complete in order to defeat the enemy NPC army.

+{% include posts/picture.html img="prince-combat" alt="The top and bottom screens of the Battles of the Prince of Persia." %}

-Battles of the Prince of Persia is a unique top-down strategy game by Ubisoft.
-You control various armies—Persian, Indian, and Daevan—as the Prince's story unfolds.
-Gameplay involves the player and NPC taking turns by playing cards from their decks.
-These cards, of which you can collect more throughout the game, dictate how many moves you can make during your turn; some of them allow you to execute an onslaught attack or fortify your defenses.
+Each turn, you play a single card from your hand, which refills from your deck of cards at the start of every in-game "hour."
+These cards, of which you can collect more by progressing through the story, dictate how many moves you can make during your turn; some of them allow you to execute an onslaught attack or fortify your defenses.
+They vary in their rarity and the number of units they allow you to move.

+{% include posts/picture.html img="prince-card" alt="Zeal, one of the many cards that you can play in Battles of the Prince of Persia." %}

 It's an old game that doesn't have the best graphics in the world by a longshot, is somewhat buggy, and requires a lot of patience to get through the sometimes tedious gameplay.
 Despite all those flaws, it ranks among my favorites because: